NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Download Previously Uploaded Files

 The [transaction](Transactions.md) page lists all previous transactions in the project.
 The user can download files uploaded to the GDC workspace in the details section of the screen by selecting one transaction and scrolling to the "DOCUMENTS" section.

+__Note:__ When submittable data files are uploaded through the Data Transfer Tool they are not displayed as transactions.

 [![Transaction Original Files](images/GDC_Submission_Transactions_Original_Files_2.png)](images/GDC_Submission_Transactions_Original_Files_2.png "Click to see the full image.")